Stan Laundon Sharing Memories

 October 1983

 Waylon Jennings makes a visit to the UK and appears in concert at Hammersmith, in London.
 I took a party of fans on a two-day visit and had the pleasure to meet and talk to him backstage.
-I also met John Denver that night – he was standing in the wings watching the show.
-Some of us later went on to a nightclub to see Joe Sun and Solar System in concert.
+I also met John Denver that night - he was standing in the wings watching the show.
+Some of us later went on to a night club to see Joe Sun and Solar System in concert.

-August 1985
+August 8th, 1985

-I get the opportunity to present the BBC's national country show "Country Club" on Radio 2.
-The show's regular host, Wally Whyton, was taking a well-earned break and I was one of three local radio presenters who were asked to present the show.
-It also gave me the opportunity to play some of my own favourites such as Jerry Reed, Steve Young and Hank Williams Jr.
+It was a great honour and a wonderful privilege to be asked to present the BBC's national country show "Country Club" on Radio 2.
+The show's regular host, Wally Whyton, was taking a well-earned break and I was one of three local radio presenters to host the programme.
+It also gave me the chance to play some of my own favourites such as Jerry Reed, Steve Young and Hank Williams Jr. You can see the BBC Radio 2 schedule for this day on the Genome website.

 December 24, 1988